How to Set Up and Use Webhooks in Testlify

 Testlify now uses Webhooks v2 as the default.
 If you set up webhooks before December 25th, 2025, your endpoints are on the legacy system.
 See the Migration Guide to move your endpoints to v2.

-Navigating to Webhooks
+Navigate to Webhooks

-3. You will see two tabs: Webhooks v2 (default) and Webhooks v1 (legacy)
+3. You will see two tabs: Webhooks v2 (default) and Webhooks v1 (legacy).

-2. Enter your Endpoint URL (e.g. https://your-app.com/webhook)
+2. Enter your Endpoint URL (e.g. https://your-app.com/webhook).

-5. Click Save
+5. Click Save.

 Webhooks v2 events are grouped into two categories: